morethanunpopular/cgroupy/README.md

 # cgroupy
-cgroupy is a python module that provides a simple intrface for managing cgroups
+cgroupy is a python module that provides a simple interface for managing cgroups

 # Installation
 You can install `cgroupy` using pip: